 All USVI beaches (including on St Croix) are public and free of charge (no entry fees required).

 In early-February 2019, V.I.
 Port Authority approved a feasibility study to look at the possibility of bringing bigger (Quantum-class) liners by upgrading the cruise terminal (Ann E Abramson Marine Facility) at Abramson Pier.
 Currently, the berth can't handle larger-sized vessels, the largest now being RCI's Radiance-class (passenger capacity 2500).
 Royal Caribbean's Quantum-class (world's 3rd largest) could bring 4900+ tourists per port call.
 St Croix Port Authority contracted the local marine consult company "Moffat & Nichol" to start the USD 86,500 study - to be paid from USVI's FY2019 budget for capital projects.

 Saint Croix Island cruise terminal

-- At the Frederiksted cruise port there is a tourist kiosk and public restrooms on the pier.
+Facilities at cruise port Frederiksted include tourist kiosk and public restrooms on the pier.
 Taxis, tour- and shuttle buses transport cruise passengers to Christiansted.
-Several beaches are located within walking distance from the Abramson Pier.
-A shopping area is within walking distance from the pier.
-The pier's elevation points are 3 m (10 ft ) at its outermost point, and 1 m (3 ft) at its innermost point, which allows berthing of scuba diving and sailing boats.
+Several beaches are located within walking distance from Abramson Pier ("Ann E Abramson Marine Facility" cruise terminal).
+A shopping area is also within walking distance from the terminal.
+Pier's elevation points are 3 m (10 ft / at its outermost point) and 1 m (3 ft / at its innermost point).
+This allows berthing of scuba diving and sailing boats.